Amish Star Quilt Block: Where Tradition Meets Celestial Beauty

 Two fabrics are all you'll need to make this beauty!

-The blue cutting chart is for traditional piecing and connector corners.
+The green cutting chart is for traditional piecing with folded corners.

-If you prefer to use paperpiecing to piece your Flying Geese units, use the yellow charting.
+If you prefer to use paperpiecing to piece your Flying Geese units, use the blue charting.

 Instructions are provided for both methods.